 The conference will be held in English, with Arabic interpretation available on-site.

-Furthermore, the conference will be streamed live on The Africa Institute’s official YouTube channel.
+Furthermore, the conference streamed live on The Africa Institute’s official YouTube channel.

 STAY IN TOUCH